 The OWASP CRS blocks many new web application vulnerabilities out of the gate.
 For example, the recent Drupalgeddon 2 vulnerability (CVE-2018-7600) is correctly identified and blocked as an RCE vulnerability by NGINX ModSecurity WAF with the CRS.
 As of June 2018, there are more than 115,000 websites still vulnerable to Drupalgeddon 2.

 For attacks that are not blocked by the CRS, ModSecurity has a flexible rules language that is based on standard Perl Compatible Regular Expressions (PCRE) syntax, the same syntax NGINX uses.
 ModSecurity rules can be used to virtually patch vulnerabilities, which protects applications until a proper patch can be deployed (for an example, see our blog).

 How Do I Get Started?

-To get started using the NGINX WAF in GCP, please contact our sales team.
+To get started using NGINX ModSecurity WAF in GCP, please contact our sales team.

 To learn more about using NGINX Plus on GCP, please see our NGINX and GCP partner page.

 - NGINX ModSecurity WAF – More technical details on the NGINX ModSecurity WAF

 - ModSecurity 3.0 and NGINX: Quick Start Guide – An eBook detailing how to get up and running quickly with ModSecurity and NGINX